 - Transforming Lives

-Malaria is the leading cause of death for Tanzanian children and is a major cause of maternal deaths.
-Under the President’s Malaria Initiative, USAID strives to reduce malaria by employing an integrated approach.
-USAID supports the national malaria prevention and case management strategies through education, bed net distribution, indoor spraying, and strengthening of the health care system, especially for children and pregnant mothers.
+Malaria is a leading cause of death for Tanzanian children as well as a major cause of maternal mortality.
+Under the President’s Malaria Initiative, USAID strives to reduce malaria by employing an integrated approach including: prevention through mosquito nets and indoor residual spraying; prevention of malaria in pregnancy; prompt diagnosis and correct treatment; strengthened malaria surveillance; improved human resources; and promotion of positive behaviors for malaria prevention.

-With USAID support, Zanzibar has essentially halted malaria transmission, with prevalence at less than 1 percent, and shifted its focus to sustainability.
+With USAID support, Zanzibar has essentially halted malaria transmission, with prevalence at a mere 0.2 percent in children under five.
 On the mainland, the 2011/2012 Tanzania HIV/AIDS and Malaria Indicator Survey showed that the number of households with at least one insecticide-treated net increased from 38 percent in 2007-08 to 91 percent in 2011-12.
-USAID continues a mass media campaign to create awareness and encourage healthy behavior, and has protected over 6.4 million people in high-risk Lake Zone districts through indoor spraying.
+USAID also uses mass media to create awareness and encourage healthy behaviors, and has protected millions of Tanzanians annually since 2006 through indoor insecticide spraying.

-In addition to training health workers to include malaria prevention during prenatal care, USAID has also focused on improving their diagnostic and treatment skills.
-Between 2006 to date USAID has helped to procure and distribute nearly 14 million courses of artemisinin combination therapies, a highly effective treatment that allows for shorter treatment courses and better protection against drug resistance.
-Malaria treatments are distributed throughout Tanzanian public and private health centers as well as refugee camps in Western Tanzania.
+Additionally USAID trains health workers to include malaria prevention during prenatal care, and focuses on improving their diagnostic and treatment skills.
+Working with Tanzanian public and private health centers around the country, USAID has helped distribute over 34 million courses of artemisinin combination therapies since 2006, a highly effective treatment that allows for shorter treatment courses and better protection against drug resistance.